 With this in mind, combining low-carb and intermittent fasting can turn out great when applied correctly:

 - Training day: More carbohydrates that can directly refill the glycogen stores of the muscles

 - Rest day: carbohydrate-free LCHF or ketogenic diet

 - Intermittent fasting: 16/8 with exercise at the end of the 16 hours before eating

-However, you can modify any low-carb diet to athletic needs utilizing carb-cycling or a cyclical ketogenic diet.
+However, you can modify any low-carb diet to athletic needs using carb-cycling or a cyclical ketogenic diet.

 Both low-carb and intermittent fasting can thus bring legitimate benefits for sports.
-Nevertheless, fasting stands out again, so bodybuilders learned to exploit it as well.
+Nevertheless, fasting stands out again, so bodybuilders also learn to exploit it.

 Intermittent fasting and low carb are essential for health and weight loss.

 While low carb shuts down the cause of weight gain and modern diseases, intermittent fasting is the maintenance service that can repair the damage done.

 Compared to low-carb, intermittent fasting is more effective with blood sugar, insulin, and fat loss.
 However, it won’t do the work without diet support.